rocas777/Bomberman/docs/README.md

 ### 4. How to update every object
 #### The Problem
->In order for the game to feel fluid we needed have the monsters move independent to the player contrary to what happened on the hero project where the monsters only moved when the player did so.
-So we made a timer class that was called on another and would simulate a framerate on which the monster would move.
+>In order for the game to feel fluid, the monster have to beindependent from player, contrary to what happened on the hero project where the monsters only moved when the player did so.
+So we made a timer class that would simultate a clock for both image printing and monster movement;
->The issue was on how to notify each monster when to move.
+>The issue was on how to notify each monster to move.
 There was a different but similar situation with our hero, where he needed to wait for an input that wasn't his to receive.
 How should we go about this?
+The hero situation represented an even bigger setback because the keyboard input is asynchronous.
 #### The Design
->We rapidly decided adopt the Observer Pattern for this situation.
-This design defines a one-to-many dependency between objects so that when one object changes status all its dependents are notified and updated automatically.
-Applying this to our project the "status change" would be the instant there's new frame to draw or when keyboard interrupt is received and both of them have its own "Listener" class that does exactly that, simulate a framerate and listen to keyboard input.
+>We rapidly decided to adopt the Observer Pattern for this situation.
+This design defines a one-to-many dependency between objects so that when one object updates its dependents, they are notified and updated automatically.
+Applying this to our project, the "status change" would be the instant there's a new frame to draw or when keyboard interrupt is received and both of them have its own "Listener" class that does exactly that, simulate a framerate and listen to keyboard input.
->This way using the concepts of the Observer Pattern, those listeners notify the classes that depend so they can update themselves (TimeListener notifies the Game and FieldController class and KeyboardListener notifies the FieldController which they in turn notify their observers if need be*).
+>This way using the concepts of the Observer Pattern, those listeners notify the classes that depend so they can update themselves (TimeListener notifies the Game and FieldController class and KeyboardListener notifies the FieldController.
+The FieldController has a similiar aproach by notifying the other classes to draw).
 #### The Implementation
 >uml and stuff
 #### The consequences